JosephAxe/JosephAxe/README.md

 <h1 align="center">José Machado</h1>

 I am a technology enthusiast and I am interested in several areas of knowledge.
-I have a postgraduate degree in Occupational Safety Engineering, Pedagogical Training for Unlicensed Graduates - Physics, a postgraduate degree in Higher Education Teaching and a degree in Electrical Engineering.
+I am graduating in Data Science and I have a postgraduate degree in Occupational Safety Engineering, Pedagogical Training for Unlicensed Graduates - Physics, a postgraduate degree in Higher Education Teaching and a degree in Electrical Engineering.
 In professional terms, I have worked in electrical design, oil prospecting, steel and biomedical companies.
 I have good fluency in English and I am currently dedicating myself to learning programming.

 ## Details